Scirra/Construct-bugs/README.md

 # Construct bug reports

-This is where we handle public bug report submissions for [Construct](https://www.construct.net/).
+This is where we handle public bug report submissions for [Construct 3 and Construct Animate](https://www.construct.net/).

 # Read these guidelines or your bug may be closed!